I am new to chess/Chicago, what do i need to know about the chicago chess center?

 Welcome to Chicago, and if you’re new to the game, welcome to chess!

 Tournaments: When you feel you are ready, we offer tournaments multiple days a week.
 We will help walk you through everything that you need to know at the event.
-Generally, we recommend the Wednesday Quads for beginners.
+Generally, we recommend the Beginners Open and Wednesday Quads for beginners.
 Details for all the events are here.

-We welcome players of all ages, backgrounds, and levels.
-And remember, every Grandmaster was at one point a complete beginner!
+The CCC welcomes players of all ages, backgrounds, and levels.
+Remember, every Grandmaster was at one point a complete beginner!

 WHAT DO i NEED TO KNOW FOR MY FIRST RATED TOURNAMENT?